 - An overview of the aggregation opportunities that are available was provided, there are currently 40 commitment deals/ bulk deals from the supply base in place across the category. - A multi trust aggregation calendar is available on the website.
-NHS Supply Chain aggregate similar Capital requirements from multiple trusts, across different product areas to achieve greater discounts from suppliers. - Currently in a pilot phase for a National Equipment Tracking and Inventory System (NETIS).
+NHS Supply Chain aggregate similar Capital requirements from multiple trusts, across different product areas to achieve greater discounts from suppliers. - There has been a decline in the number of Capital plans received over the last 4 years. - Currently in a pilot phase for a National Equipment Tracking and Inventory System (NETIS).
 This will take NHS Supply Chain data from the last 10 years (including maintenance), as well as spend comparison service data to support greater visibility of the total equipment across the NHS.
 This will support better planning across circa 60 categories and will aim to drive national policy and guide funding from DoH. - National specifications have previously been agreed across various categories in Diagnostics and Equipment.
 This can be challenging, due to brand loyalty and varying trust requirements.
 There are plans to relaunch this initiative with conjunction with NHS England across several categories. - Members highlighted the increasing demand for alternative commercial models that go beyond managed equipment services and requested that NHS Supply Chain adapt to support these going forward.